Yutong-Ye/AutoNexus/README.md

 	"employee_id": 123
 }
 ```

+In the above setup, each technician has a special number called an id that is given to them automatically to make sure they can be easily found and not mixed up with others.
+They also have fields for their first_name and last_name to know their full name.
+Lastly, there's an employee_id, which is a unique number the company uses to keep track of each technician for things like pay and work schedules.

 The 'DELETE' method delete a technician: http://localhost:8080/api/technicians/id/

 To remove a technician from the system, you only need the technician's unique ID.
 Substitute id in the URL with the actual ID of the technician.